Services

 But that is where the similarities end.
 Because EMDR utilizes bilateral stimulation to facilitate the growth of new neurological pathways and connections, the client will follow the therapist in either following a ball moving across the screen (virtual sessions), or the therapist’s hand moving back and forth, or be instructed to follow the therapist in bilateral taps (not to be confused with taps arising from EFT [Emotional Freedom Technique] tapping).
 Sometimes during in-person sessions, the client may hold theratappers which vibrate (about the strength of a cell phone’s vibration).
 Compared to traditional therapy, EMDR looks weird…but it works!

-Click to view an EMDR session with EMDRIA-Certified EMDR Therapist and EMDRIA-Approved EMDR Consultant Robert Grigore MCP, RCC.
+Click to view EMDR demo sessions with EMDRIA-Certified EMDR Therapist and EMDRIA-Approved EMDR Consultant Robert Grigore MCP, RCC.

 Our brain absorbs millions of pieces of stimuli every second, and according to the Adaptive Information Processing theory (what EMDR is based upon), it uses that information to constantly adapt and grow.
 When the brain determines information is no longer relevant, it is updated and stored differently.